 tflori/phpunit-printer

 Install via Composer: composer require --dev tflori/phpunit-printer.
 Configure PHPUnit to use one of its custom printers by adding a <printer> element in phpunit.xml—for example: <printer class="Tflori\PHPUnitPrinter\DebugPrinter" />.
-Start with the DebugPrinter to see detailed test execution flow, including method calls and assertions, directly in your terminal during development.
+Start with the DebugPrinter to see detailed test execution flow, including method calls, assertions, and now assertion counts (new in v2.1.0).
+The ProgressPrinter also now conditionally renders colored status icons only when TTY output is detected, improving CI compatibility.

-Developers integrate this package to customize test output formatting—e.g., using CompactPrinter for CI environments where minimal noise is desired, or ProgressPrinter to show real-time progress without clutter.
+Developers integrate this package to customize test output formatting—e.g., using CompactPrinter for CI environments where minimal noise is desired, or ProgressPrinter to show real-time progress with assertion counts (new in v2.1.0).
 Printers are stateful and implement PHPUnit\TextUI\ResultPrinter, so they can be extended or reused across projects.
 A common pattern is to swap printers dynamically via environment variables (e.g., PHPUnit_Printer=compact), allowing local development with verbose feedback while keeping CI output clean.
+The new assertion count feature is particularly useful for tracking test granularity without cluttering output.

-phpunit.xml paths cause silent "class not found" errors.ResultPrinter class instead of relying solely on included printers—this ensures future-proofing if built-in printers are deprecated.How can I help you explore Laravel packages today?
+phpunit.xml paths cause silent "class not found" errors.ProgressPrinter now conditionally renders colored status icons only when TTY output is detected (v2.1.0), reducing CI output issues, but verify behavior in non-TTY environments if customizing further.ResultPrinter class instead of relying solely on included printers—this ensures future-proofing if built-in printers are deprecated.How can I help you explore Laravel packages today?